 Time Off to Vote

-Thirty-five states have laws which stipulate that employers must allow employees time to vote before, after or during their work hours.
-Provisions in these laws vary significantly by state.
-Employers are typically required to offer employees from 1 - 4 hours of time before, during or after their scheduled work day in which to visit the polls.
+Many states have laws that stipulate that employers must allow employees time to vote.
+Provisions in these laws vary significantly by state, but employers are typically required to offer employees time before, during, or after their scheduled workday in which to visit the polls.

-The most common provision offered by states is up to two hours of time off to vote.
-Many states give employers the right to specify the time allotted for employees to vote.
-For example, before their work hours, after work hours or during work hours.
+The most common provision offered by states is up to two hours of time off.
+Many states give employers the right to specify the time allotted for employees to vote—for example, before their shift, after their shift, or during work hours.